danbev/learning-crypto/notes/seedwing/playground-evaulate-issue.md

 vector.

 ## Summary
-The cause of this issue is that the core::data::package is added twice to the packages in the engine.
-This will cause two entries in the type_slots vector to exist for the same package path.
-But since they have the same package path the types hashmap, which uses the package path as the key, will only have single entry in it which is an index into the type_slots vector.
-The slot that the types entry points to will be updated, but the other will not which will then cause the error when the type_slots are iterated over add added to the engine.
+The cause of this issue is that the `core::data::package` is added twice to the `packages` in the engine.
+This will cause two entries in the `type_slots` vector to exist for the same package path.
+But since they have the same package path the `types` hashmap, which uses the package path as the key, will only have single entry in it which is an index into the `type_slots` vector.
+The slot that the types entry points to will be updated, but the other will not, which will then cause the error when the `type_slots` are iterated over and added to the engine.

 This explanation is somewhat simplified but the details are in the above